larntz/lemmy-directory/content/community/civilloquy.com/fortnite.md

 ## Description

 <blockquote class="description">
-For discussion of Epic's popular game Fortnite
+For discussion of Epic's popular game Fortnite<br><br>This community is not affiliated with Epic in any respect.
 </blockquote>